Hexafuchs/ts-package-template/README.md

 <!--delete-->

 This repo can be used to scaffold a Python package.
-Unless you are a member of Hexafuchs, please use the [Original Template by kbysiec](https://github.com/kbysiec/vite-vanilla-ts-lib-starter) or edit out any references to us.
+Unless you are a member of Hexafuchs, please use the [Original Template by kbysiec](https://github.com/kbysiec/vite-vanilla-ts-lib-starter) or edit out any references to us except of copyright references.

 Follow these steps to get started: